Baromeg/Project-1/README.md

 ![Game layout](/images/Screenshot.png)

 ## Potential Future Features
-- Mobile Compatability
+- Mobile Compatibility
 - Different difficulty levels
 - High score board with `localStorage`

 ## Challenges
-* Working with background pictures meant that the frog have different backgrounds to swap along with the section it found itself in, this was fixed by removing all frog skins within the keyboard event listener
+* Working with background pictures meant that the frog has different backgrounds to swap along with the section it found itself in, this was fixed by removing all frog skins within the keyboard event listener
 * When generating the movement of the logs and the water, I had to place the water at the beginning of the interval, as the last part of the log would pop as a drowned otherwise

 ## Lessons learned
 - Working on this game has allowed me to understand better the hierarchy of the elements, as in many cases, the solution was in placing the elements in the correct order.
 - The project has also help me process transition from very lengthy coding to spotting repetition and simplifying the code.